cyberus-technology/hedron/doc/kernel-interface.md

 ## machine_ctrl

-The `machine_ctrl` system call is used to perform global operations on the machine the microhypervisor is running on.
+The `machine_ctrl` system call is used to perform global operations on the machine the hypervisor is running on.
 Individual operations are sub-operations of this system call.

 Each PD with passthrough permissions (see `create_pd`) can invoke this